thoughtco/statamic-ab-tester/README.md

 ### Field selection
-By default all fields will be selectable to apply an A/B Test but you can control this using the `Allow this field to be A/B tested` config field that this add-on sets on each fieldtype.
+By default, all fields will be selectable to apply an A/B Test, but you can control this using the `Allow this field to be A/B tested` config field that this add-on provides in the config for each fieldtype.

-If it makes sense for you to to default to fields not being included, you can set the `statamic-ab-tester.blueblueprint_fields_approach` to be 'opt-out'.
+If it makes sense for you to default to fields __not__ being included, you can set the `statamic-ab-tester.blueblueprint_fields_approach` to be 'opt-out'.

 ### Experiment types